PARC Against DARC: Public meeting

-On 27 June 2024 a Public launch meeting was held at Solva Memorial Hall.
-It was reported that the meeting was packed to the rafters as up to 200 concerned residents attended the meeting, filling the venue to its capacity.
+On 27 June 2024 a public launch meeting was held at Solva Memorial Hall.
+It was reported that the meeting was packed as up to 200 concerned residents attended the meeting, filling the venue to its capacity.
 The meeting was live-streamed and opened with the screening of a 'movie trailer style' campaign launch video.
 Speeches were given highlighting the key campaign arguments against DARC which focussed on potential health dangers of the radars themselves, damage to local tourism and ecology as well as house prices.
 A spokesperson for CND Cymru spoke of the implications this increased militarism in Wales could result in.
 Attendees were urged to lobby their elected representatives at all levels of government and to get involved with the campaign.
 The meeting concluded with a recreation of a historic PARC meeting from the 1990s with everyone holding up 'No Radar' signs.

 Public Protests

 PARC Against DARC campaigners hold People's Exhibition and protests outside MOD events.